Dundalk F.C.: European competition

-Dundalk made their European debut in the 1963–64 European Cup and in that campaign, they became the first Irish side to win an away match in Europe.
+Dundalk have qualified for European competition 26 times as of the 2024–25 European season.
+They made their European debut in the 1963–64 European Cup and in that campaign, they became the first Irish side to win an away match in Europe.
 Their best performance in the European Cup was in 1979–80, when they reached the last 16, and they reached the last 16 of the European Cup Winners' Cup in 1981–82.
 They have qualified twice for the Europa League group stage and they became the first team from Ireland to both win points and win a match at that level of European competition in 2016–17.
-The 2021–22 UEFA Europa Conference League was their 25th European campaign.

 They have played against several major names in European football such as Liverpool, Tottenham Hotspur, Arsenal, Celtic, FC Porto, PSV Eindhoven, Ajax, Red Star Belgrade, Hajduk Split, Legia Warsaw, and Zenit St Petersburg.
 They have faced opponents from the Netherlands most often, having played ties against PSV, Ajax, DOS Utrecht, AZ Alkmaar, and Vitesse Arnhem.

-The club is now the highest-ranked Irish club in European football in terms of UEFA club coefficients.
-In a January 2021 ranking compiled by statistical analysis site FiveThirtyEight, Dundalk were ranked 290th in 'International Club Soccer'.